Non-overlap Average Treatment Effect Bounds

 \section{Abstract}

 The average treatment effect (ATE), the mean difference in potential outcomes under treatment and control, is a canonical causal effect. \textit{Overlap}, which says that all subjects have non-zero probability of either treatment status, is necessary to identify and estimate the ATE.
-When overlap fails, the standard solution is to change the estimand, and target a trimmed effect in a subpopulation satisfying overlap; however, this no longer addresses the original goal of estimating the ATE.
+When overlap fails, the standard solution is to change the estimand, and target a trimmed effect in a subpopulation satisfying overlap.
 When the outcome is bounded, we demonstrate that this compromise is unnecessary.
 We derive \textit{non-overlap bounds}: partial identification bounds on the ATE that do not require overlap.
-They are the sum of a trimmed effect within the overlap subpopulation and worst-case bounds on the ATE in the non-overlap subpopulation.
-Non-overlap bounds have width proportional to the size of the non-overlap subpopulation, making them informative when overlap violations are limited --- a common scenario in practice.
-Since the bounds are non-smooth functionals, we derive smooth approximations of them that contain the ATE but can be estimated using debiased estimators leveraging semiparametric efficiency theory.
-Specifically, we propose a Targeted Minimum Loss-Based estimator that is $\sqrt{n}$-consistent and asymptotically normal under nonparametric assumptions on the propensity score and outcome regression.
-We then show how to obtain a uniformly valid confidence set across all trimming and smoothing parameters with the multiplier bootstrap.
-This allows researchers to consider many parameters, choose the tightest confidence interval, and still attain valid coverage.
-We demonstrate via simulations that non-overlap bound estimators can detect non-zero ATEs with higher power than traditional doubly-robust point estimators.
-We illustrate our method by estimating the ATE of right heart catheterization on mortality.
+The bounds have width proportional to the size of the non-overlap subpopulation, making them informative in common scenarios when overlap violations are limited.
+Since the bounds are non-smooth functionals, we derive smooth approximations amenable to semiparametric efficiency theory and propose a Targeted Minimum Loss-Based estimator that is $\sqrt{n}$-consistent and asymptotically normal under nonparametric conditions.
+A multiplier bootstrap procedure yields uniformly valid confidence sets across all non-overlap subpopulation sizes and smoothing parameters, allowing researchers to report the tightest valid interval.
+Formally, we compare non-overlap confidence intervals to confidence intervals based on point estimation across multiple overlap regimes.
+We illustrate the method via simulation studies and real-world data applications.

 \keywords{causal inference, average treatment effect, positivity violations, targeted minimum loss-based estimation}